RiDeag/Stilig/README.md

 * Sadly, many parts of the stylesheet break when used on Chrome.
 I may get around to fixing it one day, but I wouldn't count on it.
 Sorry.

+* Toggle the sidebar by toggling header auto-hide (Default keybind is ctrl + h).

 Installation (assuming Firefox)
 -------------------------------